perseids-project/JackSON/DEVELOP.md

-# Help develop JackSON
+# Help develop JackSON!
-JackSON's preferred development and contribution procedure:
+If you dig this project and want to contribute... thank you, and read on!

+## Preferred Development Process
 * GitHub fork
 * write feature's unit tests
 * write feature